developersCradle/java-web-dev-soap-rest-api/Java Web Services/Section 18/README.md

-# Section 11: Developing Bottom Up Web Services.
+# Section 18: RESTFul Design and Implementation.

-Developing Bottom Up Web Services.
+RESTFul Design and Implementation.

 # What I learned.